BitcoinDesign/Guide/guide/getting-started/visual-language.md

 ## The expression scale

 Think about Bitcoin’s visual language as a scale that ranges from muted to highly expressive.
-These images look, but they all capture bitcoin in some way.
-Public, community-owned identities like Bitcoin make them all equally valid and canonical.
-This provides enormous creative freedom to designers and illustrators with their own vision for Bitcoin.
+These images look very different, but they all capture Bitcoin in some way.
+As the identity of Bitcoin is public and community-owned, all these representations are equally valid.
+This provides enormous creative freedom to designers and illustrators with their own visions.

 {% include image.html
    image = "/assets/images/guide/getting-started/visual-language/expression-scale.png"